dscharles/dscharles.github.io/speedrun/final-fantasy-ii.md

 ## B1
 * Grab the **chest to the left of Hilda's cell**
-* Equip accessory to Firion
+* Equip accessory to Firion, remove armor
 * Back to 1F

 ## 1F